Home/Blog/Programming/Angular routing guide: How to optimize app navigation

 If the path matches, we’ll add it to the active class to change the link text to show that it’s active with the darker text color.

-Lazy loading modules#
+Lazy loading for optimized performance#

 Eager loading is when the browser is directed to load all components within the app module, regardless of which it will use.